resourcepool/training-java/README.md

 ####4.7.3.
 Jax WS / Jax RS
 Refactor your CLI client to act as a remote client to your webapp, using either Jax-RS or Jax-WS libraries.

 ####4.7.4.
-Final Code Review (t0 + 31 days)
+Final Code Review (t0 + 32 days)
 Steps to fix before final release, code quality overview and possible improvements.
 Point about UX

 ###4.8.
-Final refactoring, UX, and project presentation
+Final refactoring of webapp, UX
 The final stage is your production release.

-####4.8.1.
-UX
+- Refactor and clean your project, make sure your REST API is valid.
-This is where you will think UX first, challenge the technical choices of the base page template, and customize it to your standards.
+- Refactor your UI looking for a greater User eXperience, challenge the technical choices of the base page template, and customize it to your standards.

+**N.B.: This is when you need to think like a user, and not a developer.
+Look at what your favorite websites have.
+Take a look at design best practices, and be careful to facilitate the use of your product.**

+### End of refactoring + UX (t0 + 35 days)

+###4.9.
+Static Website
+More and more, webapps need to be developed for multiple devices.
+Smartphones, tablets, browsers, etc...
+The need for exposing data through an API has increased and allowed for the rebirth of client-server approaches.
+Thanks to the most recent javascript engine performance improvements, developing client-side applications is not possible.

+During this step, you will learn how to develop the computer-database static website with Angular.js

+**TODO**

-###4.8.2.
-Final Presentation (t0 + 34 days)
+###4.10.
+Final Presentation (t0 + 40 days)
 The presentation will be made with the whole group, on one project of their choice.
 It consists of 3 parts:
 The product-presentation, from a user-centered perspective (non-technical).
 You are presenting your "Computer database" product, and telling us what it does and how it was made.
 A live-demonstration.
 Be careful, the audience may interrupt your demo and ask you to try / show something else.
 A technical review: you will reassure your client on what he paid for.
 Give him the necessary technical data and metrics which will allow him to think "they are competent and they did the job, and I am confident that it is maintainable and well coded".